-Net cash provided by operating activities for fiscal year ended January 30, 2016 was \$45.8 million, an increase from \$31.8 million for the fiscal year ended January 31, 2015.
-The increase in net cash provided by operating activities was primarily the result of increased income from operations due to the opening of 27, net new stores and increased profitability.
-In addition, increases in accrued expenses was offset by a decrease accounts payable due to the timing of rent and other payments.
+Net cash provided by operating activities for fiscal year 2016 was \$67.1 million, an increase from \$45.8 million for fiscal year 2015.
+The increase in net cash provided by operating activities was primarily the result of increased net income due to the opening of 31 new stores and increased profitability.

-Net cash provided by operating activities for fiscal year 2014 was \$31.8 million, an increase from \$19.7 million in fiscal year 2013.
-The increase in fiscal year 2014 net cash provided by operating activities was primarily the result of the increase in net income and changes in certain working capital accounts.
-The primary drivers of this increase were 22 stores which were added in fiscal year 2014 contributing to the increase in net income, an increase in accounts payable related to the additional inventory purchases to support the new store growth and timing of payments.
-Partially offsetting this increase was a decrease in the income taxes payable based upon the increase in taxable income and quarterly estimated tax payments.
+Net cash provided by operating activities for fiscal year 2015 was \$ 45.8 million, an increase from \$31.8 million for fiscal year 2014.
+The increase in fiscal year 2015 net cash provided by operating activities was primarily the result of increased income due to the opening of 27 net new stores and increased profitability.
+In addition, increases in accrued expenses were offset by a decrease in accounts payable due to the timing of rent and other payments.